-When importing a transport of the system configuration into a target database, you must follow the instructions described under General tips for transporting changes on page 105
+When importing a transport of the system configuration into a target database, you must follow the instructions described under General tips for transporting changes on page 102 and consider the following special features:

 - Before performing the import, protect individual properties of the target database from being overwritten. - If you need custom schema extensions, such as database procedures, features, triggers, or views in the target database in addition to the system configuration, you should import these schema extensions before importing the system configuration. - After importing the system configuration, check the configuration settings in the target database. - Check the staging level of the target database. - Check at least the configuration settings for the DBQueue Processor.
 The settings are specified through the database staging level and configuration parameters.